 eCard | Global Payment Made Easy

 Travelers in Asia often complain about difficulty using their Visa/MasterCard or the high bank fees.
-The UnionPay card by eCard fixes all of those problems.
+The UnionPay card by eCard fixes all of those problems (read about how the eCard globaly payment system works here).
 Just load the card and pay directly with the card or pull cash from an ATM.

-eCard works in every country in Asia, making it the perfect payment solution for travelers.
+eCard is accepted 100% in almost every country in Asia, making it the perfect payment solution for travelers.

 Transportation | Asia Travel Resources

 As you travel around Asia, it’s likely that you’ll be taking some combination of planes, trains, buses and boats.
 While airfare is easy for most people, you might not know where to look for good train, bus and ferry tickets.
 That’s where these Asia travel resources for transportation help.